Pinicola enucleator leucura, P. e. montana

 Documentation: Specimens: montana, UNSM ZM10416, 30 Nov 1910 Crawford, Dawes Co; leucura, UNSM ZM7127, 29 Nov 1932 Lancaster Co.

-Taxonomy: Various authorities recognize 9-11 subspecies, four of which occur in Eurasia, leaving 5-7 that occur in North America.
-Here we follow Clements et al (2016), who recognize seven North American subspecies: alascensis, breeding in northwest Alaska to northwest Mackenzie and northeast British Columbia, wintering to northwest USA, flammula, breeding from southern Alaska to northwest British Columbia, wintering to northwest USA, carlottae, resident from Queen Charlotte Island to Vancouver Island, montana, resident from central British Columbia to the Rocky Mountains of the southwest USA, californica, resident in the Sierra Nevada Mountains of California, leucura, breeding in central and eastern Canada, wintering south to the northeast USA, and eschatosa, breeding in central Quebec and Newfoundland to New England,
+Taxonomy: Most authorities recognize nine subspecies, four of which occur in Eurasia, leaving five that occur in North America; here we follow Young and Adkisson (2020) regarding the five North American subspecies: flammula, breeding from southern Alaska to British Columbia, wintering to northwest USA, carlottae, resident from Queen Charlotte Island to Vancouver Island, montana, resident from central British Columbia to the Rocky Mountains of the southwestern USA, californica, resident in the Sierra Nevada Mountains of California, leucura (including alascensis and eschatosus), breeding Alaska to central and eastern Canada and Newfoundland to New England, wintering south to the northern USA.

-Subspecies that might be expected to occur in Nebraska are alascensis, flammula, montana, and leucura.
+Subspecies that might be expected to occur in Nebraska are montana, and leucura.
 Bruner et al (1904) listed leucura as occurring in Nebraska, as did AOU (1957), citing a record at Neligh, Antelope Co, and Rapp et al (1958) stated that leucura had occurred “as far west as Grand Island and Long Pine.”
 Bruner et al (1904) assumed that montana might occur in Nebraska; Rapp et al (1958) noted that montana had been “reported from the Panhandle region”, while AOU (1957) confirmed that montana wintered to western Nebraska.
+Four birds in Sioux Co 20 Dec 2024 were determined by recordings to be montana (Mlodinow, eBird.org), as were most if not all birds in western Nebraska during the winter 2023-2024 incursion (Steven Mlodinow, personal communication).

 Fall arrival dates cluster in early Nov and spring departure dates in early to mid-Mar.
 There are earlier fall reports 11 Oct 1966 Lincoln Co and 30 Oct 1932 Adams Co and later spring reports 16 May 1938 Lincoln Co, 22 May 1988 a well-described female Scotts Bluff Co (Cortelyou 1988), 28 May 1943 Logan Co, and 10 Jun 2000, a male at Wildcat Hills NC, Scotts Bluff Co.

-No irruptions have taken place since the early 1970s and since 1980 there have been only two winters with more than one report, 2012-2013 and 2015-2016 (see below).
-Adkisson (2020) noted that most Pine Grosbeaks winter within the breeding range and movements are generally triggered by scarcity of food supplies; the paucity of reports in Nebraska since 1980 suggests winters warm enough since then to obviate eruptions.
+No irruptions had taken place since the early 1970s until winter 2023-2024 (see below) and since 1980 there have been only two winters with more than one report, 2012-2013 and 2015-2016 (see below).
+Young and Adkisson (2020) noted that most Pine Grosbeaks winter within the breeding range and movements are generally triggered by scarcity of food supplies; the paucity of reports in Nebraska since 1980 suggests winters warm enough since then to obviate eruptions.
 Pine Grosbeak may breed sporadically in the Black Hills of South Dakota, although breeding has not been proven (Tallman et al 2002).
 Faulkner (2010) observed that birds that wintered in lower-elevation riparian areas “not unusually” remained into May.

 Images